Please note...before any JISD facilities are used, there is a facility use agreement that needs to be completed in the Athletic Director's office.

 Historic Tomato Bowl

-Located at the end of Commerce Street at Austin Street in downtown Jacksonville.
+Located at the corner of Hwy 79 at Austin Street in downtown Jacksonville.

 The home of the Fightin Indians - The Tomato Bowl is built on the site of the original East Side School.
 As far back as 1938, a Dallas architect had been authorized by school officials to draw plans for a football stadium to be built on the hilltop site on East Commerce Street, "if and when" the site might become available for that use.
 Trustees of the Jacksonville School Board at that time included W. H. Brown, President; Charles F Adams, Secretary; and W. E. Stone, W. W. Holman, Carl Williams, Carlton Odon, and Leonard Hugghins.

 These trustees authorized an application to the Federal Works Progress Administration for financial assistance with the project.
 Approval was granted in August 1939.
 Work could not begin immediately due to the trustees' inability to provide funds for material purchases.
 On December 5, 1939, Charles F. Adams was appointed the board's purchasing agent, and bonds totaling $ 20,000.00 were issued.

 Workmen began arriving at the project site in early 1940.
 Materials from the demolished East Side school were used to build a temporary office and warehouse.
 Workers attacked a terraced hillside and reshaped it for the placement of stadium seats on what would be the west side of the playing field, which was to be circled with the track for track and field events.
 The soil was shaped into windows by gasoline-powdered graders, but in the absence of modern front-end loaders, hardy workmen wielding No 7 size scoops heaved the soil onto flatbed trucks to be hauled elsewhere on the job site.
 Slowly the dirt work progressed so that the bleachers moved up the hillside step by step.